konflux-ci/architecture/ADR/00xx-component-references.md

   yes, then that may inform whether how we implement the new functionality in [build-service].
 * Since we don't have exclusive control over merging changes (or really, any control at all exclusive or not), we can't prevent the user from merging things out of order.
 This means they can get themselves into trouble.
-We try to provide feedback via github checks to help prevent this;
+We try to provide clues like marking the PR as a Draft;
   but we can't stop it.
 How does the user recover from this situation?
 Are there any side-effects?

 ## Consequences